pengyuzhang/Blink/README_BLINK.txt

 Code Overview
 ===============

 Blink is written as a C# userspace code.
+Its implementation can be found in ReaderLibrary/ directory.
 It runs as a single thread and timeouts to switch among mobility detection mode, channel probe mode and transmission mode. loss_fast_probe.dat and rssi_fast_probe.dat contain the trained link metrics used in classification.

 The details of the functions in each mode are shown below: